Kendo Clothing and Bogu

 (see also this more complete description)

-The following equipment manual sections (pdf) were downloaded from the Fukuda Budogu site:
+The following equipment manual sections (pdf) were downloaded from the Fukuda Budogu site.
+See each section for details on construction, usage, and how to care for your bogu.

 • 1 intro; shinai